satyaki4/satyaki4.github.io/_pages/about.md

   - /about.html
 ---

-Hello and welcome!
+Hello!
 I am Satyaki Chakravarty, Ph.D.
 Candidate at the Department of Economics, University of North Carolina at Greensboro.
 I am on the AEA and EJME 2022-23, and available for interviews.

 I am passionate about the economics of innovation, and particularly patents.
 My job market paper studies the patenting activity of small entities before and after the Leahy-Smith America Invents Act (AIA) of 2011.